-Research has not uncovered any recent agency decisions dealing with restrictions on internet selling.
+Research has not uncovered any decisions or guidelines distinguishing between different types of internet sales channels.

-25 Briefly explain how agreements establishing 'selective' distribution systems are assessed.
+28 Briefly explain how agreements establishing 'selective' distribution systems are assessed.
 Must the criteria for selection be published?

-Agreements establishing selective distribution systems are analysed under the rule of reason in a manner similar to the analysis of territorial restraints set forth in question 21.
+Agreements establishing selective distribution systems are analysed under the rule of reason in a manner similar to the analysis of territorial restraints set forth in question 23.

-26 Are selective distribution systems more likely to be lawful where they relate to certain types of product?
+29 Are selective distribution systems more likely to be lawful where they relate to certain types of product?
 If so, which types of product and why?